What is ACE?

 Applicants are not allowed to use a calculator.
 A sample math assessment is available upon request.

 The assessment for Biology is the same as the Communications assessment (as above).
-Students need to have strong reading comprehension and response writing skills prior to taking the course.
+Learners need to have strong reading comprehension and response writing skills prior to taking the course.

 Eligibility for the ACE Chemistry course includes: